Transjakarta Corridor 13: Initial route plan

 Since the first Transjakarta corridor was opened in 2004, there were 14 other planned corridors.
-Those that were proposed to be built elevated were Corridor 13 (Pondok Kelapa–Blok M), Corridor 14 (Manggarai–Universitas Indonesia), and Corridor 15 (Ciledug–Blok M) (see image).
-However, as of 2014, the route plan for Corridor 13 was changed into Ciledug–Blok M–Tendean route, using the entire original route plan for Corridor 15 and partially used Corridor 13's original plan.
+Among them, three were proposed to be built elevated: Corridor 13 (initially Pondok Kelapa–Blok M), Corridor 14 (Manggarai–Universitas Indonesia), and Corridor 15 (Ciledug–Blok M) (see image).
+In 2014, the route plan for Corridor 13 was changed into Ciledug–Blok M–Tendean route, using the entire original route plan for Corridor 15 and partially used Corridor 13's original plan.

 Corridor construction

 The construction of the elevated bus lane for Corridor 13 started on Tuesday, 10 March 2015, inaugurated by the then-Vice Governor of Jakarta, Djarot Saiful Hidayat.
 The ceremony was held on Jalan Kebayoran Baru, Kebayoran Lama.
 The project, which cost Rp 2.3 trillion, was carried out by 8 different contractors at 8 different contract packages.
 The eight packages were the Tendean package (1,000 meters) done by PT Adhi Karya Tbk, the Santa package (1,250 meters) by PT Yasa Patrisia Perkasa, the Trunojoyo package (1,375 meters) done by PT Jaya Kontruksi, the Taman Puring package (1,200 meters) done by PT Hutama Karya, the Kebayoran Lama package (1,300 meters) is done by PT Pembangunan Perumahan Tbk, the Kostrad package (1,400 meters) was done by PT Istaka Karya CO together with PT Agra Budi, the Ciledug package (1,500 meters) was done by PT Waskita Karya Tbk, and the Seskoal Package (1,400 meters) was carried out by PT Wijaya Karya Tbk.

-The development of the project did not consider the aspect of accessibility of passengers, such as the CSW BRT station which was not friendly for disabled and elderly people as the number of steps is 117 and has a height of more than 23 meters.
+The development of the project ignored the aspect of accessibility of passengers, such as the CSW BRT station which was not friendly for disabled and elderly people as the number of steps is 117 and has a height of 24 meters.
 During the 2017 Jakarta gubernatorial election debate, it was mentioned that Corridor 13, out of 10 elevated BRT stations, only 1 used disabled-friendly sloping ramps and the rest used stairs.
 It was planned that those elevated stations would use elevators and escalators due to of its unfriendly accessibility for disabled and elderlies.
 The elevator was planned to be built at CSW BRT station, while escalators would be installed at the Cipulir, Tirtayasa, and CSW stations.
 CSW was the only station that uses an elevator and escalator.